amandashlim/coursework-1-amandashlim-v2/comp0035_coursework1.md

 Given this scenario, one can compare the commonly used methodologies in a table.

 ![image](https://drive.google.com/uc?export=view&id=1MeLmq0VznjCEH2e0xEkawLzl5SROVWPi)
-_*Image rather than markdown used for coloured background cells since CSS not allowed on GitHub_
+_NOTE: Image rather than markdown used for coloured background cells since CSS not allowed on GitHub_

 I decided to select the **scrum methodology** for my project based on the above selection criteria and prior experience using it in my Summer internship at Deutsche Bank.
 Furthermore, I am familiar with technologies used to manage development projects that use an agile approach.
 Using Jira (ticket task manager) and Bitbucket (like GitHub) allows the sprint tasks to be displayed to all team members, categorized, and even linked to specific branches, commits, builds, etc.

 ![image](https://atlassianblog.wpengine.com/wp-content/uploads/2017/12/create-branch-in-jira-blog.png)

 #### Potential Concerns
 Some potential concerns with the agile methodology is that it is difficult to catch up on tasks once the sprint is over.
 In my experience at DB, there were often times where tickets would get lost in the backlog while team members had to move onto the next sprint.
 Since my team at DB was bigger and we were managing multiple different projects, we could not afford for all team members to stay behind a sprint in this case.
 Having time constraints for each sprint poses the concern that the project may get disorganized if team members are not able to complete all their tasks in time.
 Despite this, I still think that the frequent check-ins that the agile approach allows is best for managing a development project around university students’ lives.
 Furthermore, it is possible that all team members could stay behind a couple days before starting the next sprint as we would all be working on the same project with the same deadline.

 ## Definition of the business need
 ### Problem definition